Ishu Ishiyama, 7 dan, Shihan

 Vancouver West Aikikai

-Liz McKinlay has trained with Ishiyama Sensei since 1979, and is VWA’s Deputy Dojo-Cho.
-Liz instructs the popular Children’s Classes.
-She did 6 years of judo before switching to Aikido.
-Liz worked for over 30 years in Human Resources using the Aikido principles of harmony and blending to handle the stresses of collective bargaining, grievances and workplace conflict.
+Liz McKinlay Sensei has trained with Ishiyama Sensei since 1979, and is Vancouver West Aikikai's Deputy Dojo-Cho.
+McKinlay Sensei instructs the popular Children’s Classes.
+She did 6 years of Judo before switching to Aikido.
+McKinlay Sensei worked for over 30 years in Human Resources using the Aikido principles of harmony and blending to handle the stresses of collective bargaining, grievances and workplace conflict.

 Bruce Riddick, 6 dan, Shidoin